sur bandeau ligne 2

 The University international ambition is put into practice through institutional networks and agreements, particularly within the European Universities Association (EUA), Agenceuniversitaire de la Francophonie (AUF), Institut des Amériques, the French-Dutch Network and Campus France, an organisation established by the French government to promote French higher education abroad.
 It is also a member of several international student exchange programmes: the International Student Exchange Programs (around 60 different countries), the France-Quebec Interuniversity Cooperation Office, the Erasmus + programme.
 It also collaborates with institutions in other countries through numerous bilateral agreements.
 It has also established structured partnerships with several consortia of universities.

-Emilie Toulet is Head of Office for the International relations at the Faculty of Sciences and Technologies.
-She has a long experience in managing international programmes and has been involved in many Erasmus+ and Erasmus Mundus projects (ASC, Bioref and Pangea) in a wide range of fields.
+| T. HECKLY Head of Office for the International relations at the Faculty of Sciences and Technologies | ULille | Support Management/Promotion | Expert in managing international programmes Involved in many Erasmus+ and Erasmus Mundus projects (ASC, BIOREF, STRAINS and PANGEA) in a wide range of fields. |